-76¢ Edward Trudeau
+Happy Birthday Edward Trudeau

 In 1898, Trudeau claimed a success rate of 73%, enticing patients from all walks of life.
-One, author Robert Louis Stevenson, spent the winter of 1887–1888 with Trudeau.
+Author Robert Louis Stevenson spent the winter of 1887–1888 with Trudeau.
 In his secluded sanatorium, patients were offered hope while they enjoyed the companionship of others.
 Trudeau’s fame established Saranac Lake as the center for tuberculosis treatment.
 In 1904, Trudeau was made the first president of the National Association for the Study and Prevention of Tuberculosis.